Residual energy in weakly compressible turbulence with a mean guide field: Discussion

 \section{Discussion}

-\subsection{Why forcing matters?}
+\subsection{Why forcing matters}

-Why magnetic driving results in an Alfv\'enic cascade, while kinetic driving resembles the properties of reflection-driven turbulence?
+Here, we consider why magnetic driving results in an Alfv\'enic, while kinetic driving in a shallower cascade.
 The answer depends on how energy is distributed between the two forcing schemes.